 - 5 Easy sugar scrub recipes such as lavender, peppermint, and vanilla

 Just like you don’t want to exfoliate every day, you don’t want to take super hot showers either.
 This breaks down the barriers on your skin and will dry you out quicker.

-The best thing to do is shower in warm water and moisturize every single day.
-In combination with the diy oatmeal body scrub twice a week, your skin will be soft and smooth in no time.
+The best thing is to shower in warm water and moisturize every single day.
+In combination with the DIY oatmeal body scrub twice a week, your skin will be soft and smooth in no time.